 Although it is not legally necessary, it is generally more cost efficient to book a roundtrip rather than two one-way tickets.
 However, if you'd simply like to purchase a one-way ticket going into Germany and then purchase your return ticket at a later date, this is totally acceptable as well.

 Absolutely!
-We'll connect you with other tutors throughout the country at the time of your program and invite you to a Facebook group specifically for our InterExchange participants in Austria and Germany.
+We'll connect you with other tutors throughout the country at the time of your program and invite you to a Facebook group specifically for our InterExchange participants in Germany.
 Our in-country agents will also help you connect.

 It is really neat to be living with locals!
 I have learned so much from them.
 They offer insights and advice that I would not get otherwise, and living with them is a real insight into German culture.
 Margaret